 Why Dynamis was asked to help:

-Dynamis has, since our inception as a training provider, sought out the most modern and dependable methods of physical intervention and personal protection training available in the world.
-Our reputation for providing realistic, operationally relevant and evidence-based methods which are robust under real-life conditions has steadily grown since 2006 when we first began providing training courses.
+Dynamis has, since our inception as a training provider, sought out the most modern and dependable methods of officer safety and breakaway or personal protection training available in the world.
+Our reputation for providing realistic, operationally relevant and evidence-based methods which are robust under real-life conditions for officer safety has steadily grown since 2006 when we first began providing training courses.

 Subsequent to this programme of education, the prison service sent a number of their top staff to our NFPS/BTEC Advanced Self Defence Instructor certification course.
 Their remit was to return the full body of information to the service in order to review and re-format the self-defence training syllabus.
 Many changes were subsequently made to the training of self-defence tactics to officers and staff.